stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 The moo language has a number of predefined functions, which are generally referred to as functions or sometimes as "built-in functions" or "built-ins" for short.

-Most built-ins are documented in MOO's online help Sometimes there's more than one help entry that matches a built-in function name, so as a rule of thumb append an empty parentheses to the functionname() when you use the help command.
+Most built-ins are documented in MOO's online help.
+Sometimes there's more than one help entry that matches a built-in function name, so as a rule of thumb append an empty parentheses to the functionname() when you use the help command.
 For example "help tonum()" will get you help on the built-in function named tonum (see "Data Types", below).

 In addition to the built-ins, there are a large number of handy little utility verbs.
 Since verbs have to be defined on objects, these